briancaffey/django-step-by-step/vuepress-docs/docs/topics/docker-compose/README.md

 - email: `pgadmin4@pgadmin.org`
 - password: `admin`

-### 12. `celery_default`
+### 12. `celery_worker`

 Celery is the processes that does work on tasks when new tasks are submitted to the queue.
-The `celery_default` container is configure to only process the `default` task queue.
+The `celery_worker` container is configure to only process the `default` task queue.
 You can configure as many different queues as you want, and a single container can be configured to process tasks for any number of queues.

 If there is not much task queuing happening in your application, you probably only need one task queue.